matt-snider/matt-snider.github.io/content/work/surf-media-gmbh.md

     - Elasticsearch

     # Tools
-    - Maven
     - Docker
-    - Deis
     - Selenium
-    - Sentry

     # Organizational
-    - GitLab
     - GitLab CI
-    - JIRA
 ---

-* Designed, implemented and tested web services for an advertising performance network in a Deis-based microservices architecture
+- Designed, implemented and tested web services for an advertising performance network in a microservices architecture
-* REST APIs and message consumers using Java/Dropwizard and Python/Flask/DRF
+- REST APIs and message consumers using Java/Dropwizard and Python/Flask/DRF
-* AngularJS-based frontend
+- AngularJS-based frontend
-* Developed a SOCKS5 proxy server to interface with devices as part of our automated ad-testing infrastructure
+- Developed a proxy server to interface with mobile devices as part of our automated ad-testing infrastructure
-* Mentored more junior coworkers through pair programming & code reviews
+- Mentored more junior coworkers through pair programming & code reviews